-In the course of the hearing the various elements of the proposal emerge.
+In the course of the hearing the various elements of the proposed tests emerge.
 The dialogue is often not well structured: the questions are not posed in any particular order, and may be interleaved with the presentation of the proposal, so that the proposal is modified as it is presented.
-None the less, the aim of each counsel is to present and defend an instantiation of the scheme which will decide the case for their client, and the justices aim to get clearly stated alternative schemes between which they can choose.
+None the less, the aim of each counsel is to present and defend the elements required for a test which will decide the case for their client, and the justices aim to get a clear statement of the various elements which they can use to build the arguments in their opinions.